AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Controls whether the entities are always displayed at the top level of the outline view.
-When disabled, nested subprograms are displayed below the subprogram in which they're declared.
+When disabled, nested subprograms are displayed below the subprogram in which they are declared.

 * :guilabel:`Group spec and body`

   Displays up to two icons on each line (one for the spec and one for the body if both occur in the file).
 Click on one of the icons to go directly to that location.
-If you click on the name of the entity, you're taken to its declaration unless it's already the current location in the editor, in which case you're taken to its body.
+If you click on the name of the entity, you are taken to its declaration unless it is already the current location in the editor, in which case you are taken to its body.

 * :guilabel:`Dynamic link with editor`